Author Archives: HVAC Webmasters

 Pro: Cost

-Per-call ads are less expensive than most HVAC leads, and generating $30 leads can produce ROIs between $120-$420.
-That’s not to mention repeat business potential, which pushes the lifetime value even higher.
+Per-call ads are less expensive than most HVAC leads, and generating $30 leads can produce ROIs between $120 and $420.
+Repeat business potential pushes the lifetime value even higher.

 Pro: Conversion

-Most per-call campaigns produce high conversion rates, especially when compared with other forms of digital promotion.
-Customers who are willing to call your business likely have an immediate need.
-They are eager to book a technician ASAP.
+Most per-call campaigns produce high conversion rates, especially compared with other forms of digital promotion.
+Customers who are willing to call your business likely have an immediate need and are eager to book a technician as soon as possible.

 Con: Drops